Smart motorway: Criticisms

-A BBC Panorama aired on 27 January 2020 alleged that smart motorways had caused multiple deaths in the UK, and that the conversion of part of the M25 to "all-lane running" yielded a 2000% increase in hazardous "near misses".
+A BBC Panorama programme aired on 27 January 2020 found that smart motorways had caused multiple deaths in the UK, and that the conversion of part of the M25 to "all-lane running" yielded a 2000% increase in hazardous "near misses".

 On 28 January 2020 Police Federation of England and Wales chief, reported The Times newspaper, John Apter said he "did not like the term 'smart motorways'" because it infers that they are a good idea.
 "They’re anything but" and "a recipe for disaster.
 It’s a death trap.
 It’s inherently dangerous and putting lives at risk."

 In January 2020, all "Smart Motorways" were put under review to address safety concerns and determine an action plan.
 No new such motorways would open until this review was published.
 On 12 March 2020, the review and action plan was published.
 It stated changes to the standards for new smart motorways (ones which had not started construction) such as a reduction from up to 1.5 miles to 1 mile between emergency refuge areas (or other qualifying areas) and stranded vehicle detection radars to be installed as part of the project.
 Other actions it required to be taken is for all Dynamic Hard Shoulder Motorways to be converted into All-Lane-Running by March 2025, Stranded Vehicle Detection radars to be installed on all Smart Motorways within 36 months & a potential national programme to install more ERAs on current smart motorways.

 In 2021, Labour Police and Crime Commissioner from South Yorkshire Alan Billings criticised smart motorways.
 The same year, the government announced the retrofitting of the entire network with radar and improved cameras, and paused the construction of any more smart motorways until this was implemented.

+On 16 April 2023, the Government announced that no new smart motorways would be built.
+The Transport Secretary at the time, Mark Harper, cited "the lack of public confidence felt by drivers and the cost pressures due to inflation".
+Existing smart motorways would have additional emergency areas fitted.
+However, the M56 J6-8 and M6 J21a-26 schemes will be completed, given they are already over three-quarters of the way complete.

+In April 2024, the safety of smart motorways was again brought into question when it was revealed that the technology used to detect broken down vehicles was often failing.
+A Freedom of Information request revealed that at some locations, cameras and radar detection was out of action for up to five days at a time.

+In 2025, Transport Action Network warned that the government was still building Smart Motorways, giving the Lower Thames Crossing and the M60 Simister Island schemes as examples.